-where $X^{\ep}$ is a piecewise linear approximation of $X$ as in Definition \ref{def:RP}.
-Then $Z^{\ep}$ converges in $p$-variation to a path $Z$, which can be seen as the unique solution of equation \eqref{eq:rde-intro} understood in rough path sense. \end{theorem}
+where $x^{\ep}$ is a sequence of smooth functions approximating $x$ in the sense of Definition \ref{def:RP}.
+Then $z^{\ep}$ converges in $p$-variation to a path $z$, which can be seen as the unique solution of equation~\eqref{eq:rde-intro} understood in rough path sense. \end{theorem}

-Now we assume that $X_t=(X_t^1,...,X_t^d)$ is a continuous, centered Gaussian process with i.i.d. components, defined on a complete probability space $(\Omega, \cf, \mp)$.
-The covariance function of $X$, is defined as follows
+In the remainder of the article we assume that $X_t=(X_t^1,...,X_t^d)$ is a continuous, centered Gaussian process with i.i.d. components, defined on a complete probability space $(\Omega, \cf, \mp)$.
+The covariance function of $X$ is defined as follows

 where $X^{j}$ is any of the components of $X$.
 We shall also use the following notation in the sequel

 A lot of the information concerning $X$ is encoded in the rectangular increments of the covariance function $R$, which is given by